Cumulene

 A cumulene is a compound having three or more cumulative (consecutive) double bonds.
-They are analogous to allenes, only having a more extensive chain.
-The simplest molecule in this class is butatriene (H2C=C=C=CH2), which is also called simply cumulene.
+They are analogous to allenes, such as propadiene, but with at least one additional alkene unit.
+The simplest molecule in this class is thus butatriene (H2C=C=C=CH2), which is also called simply cumulene.
 Unlike most alkanes and alkenes, cumulenes tend to be rigid, comparable to polyynes.
 Cumulene carbenes H2C_{n} for n from 3 to 6 have been observed in interstellar molecular clouds and in laboratory experiments by using microwave and infrared spectroscopy.
 (The more stable cumulenes H2C_{n}H2 are difficult to detect optically because they lack an electric dipole moment.)
 Cumulenes containing heteroatoms are called heterocumulenes; an example is carbon suboxide.

 Synthesis

 The first reported synthesis of a butatriene is that of tetraphenylbutatriene in 1921.
 The most common synthetic method for butatriene synthesis is based on reductive coupling of a geminal dihalovinylidene.
 Tetraphenylbutatriene was reported synthesized in 1977 by homocoupling of 2,2-diphenyl-1,1,1-tribromoethane with elemental copper in dimethylformamide.